Solvay S.A.: TRANSPARENCY DECLARATION - PARTICIPATION NOTIFICATION BY BLACKROCK INC.

 BY BLACKROCK INC.

+> On May 25, 2017 the number of direct voting rights held by BlackRock Inc. crossed upward the 3% statutory threshold.
+Including voting rights held through equivalent financial instruments, BlackRock Inc. detained 3.14% of the existing voting rights emitted by Solvay S.A.

-> On May 22, it crossed downwards the statutory declaration threshold of 3% of the existing voting rights emitted by Solvay SA.
+> On May 26, 2017 the number of direct voting rights held by BlackRock Inc. crossed downward the 3% statutory threshold.
+Including voting rights held through equivalent financial instruments, BlackRock Inc. remained above the 3% statutory threshold, however, detaining 3.06% of the existing voting rights emitted by Solvay S.A.

-> On May 23, it crossed upwards the statutory declaration threshold of 3% of the existing voting rights emitted by Solvay SA, detaining 3.04% of the existing voting rights.
+> On May 30, 2017 the number of direct voting rights held by BlackRock Inc. crossed upward the 3% statutory threshold again.
+Including voting rights held through equivalent financial instruments, BlackRock Inc. detained 3.21% of the existing voting rights emitted by Solvay S.A.

-The declaration by BlackRock Inc. is published in the Investor Relations Section of Solvay's website.
+The declaration by BlackRock Inc. are published in the Investor Relations Section of Solvay's website.

 For the complete press release, please read the enclosed PDF.